Increasing Local Employment

-- Risk aversion around occupational health and safety (especially in outdoor work).
+- Risk aversion concerning occupational safety and health.
+This is even more popular in outdoor jobs

 - Absence of extensive knowledge concerning the modification of outdoor and indoor workplaces to accommodate them